haribojun/haribojun.github.io/_pages/research.md

 - Youngjun Kim, Yeojeong Kim, Insun Lee, Hong Joo Lee (2019).
 “Increasing Accuracy of Stock Price Pattern Prediction through Data Augmentation for Deep Learning” The Journal of Bigdata, 4(2), 1-12.
 [Link](https://haribojun.github.io/exp1/)

 ---
+- From Visuals to Value: Leveraging Generative AI to Explore the Economic Implications of Movie Poster (Submitted, First-Author)

+---
 ## Presentation

 - **From Promotions to Consumer Preference and Choice: Investigating the Interplay of Health Claims and Bonus Pack Messages**